 The future is now and it is all about customer experiences.
 But what does a beautiful experience look like?
 We explore how Artificial Intelligence (AI) is enabling a new era of personalization driven by deep insight and predictive optimization.
 We will look at how AI enables organizations to sense, comprehend, act and learn, and review how Accenture has put AI at the heart of its role as Innovation Partner at Carnival Corporation to transform customer experiences.

-In her current role, she contributes to data-driven decisions in today’s disrupted economy, leveraging machine learning, predictive analytics and artificial intelligence, to enhance Accor performance and personalize guests travel experience.
-Before joining Accor, she was a Senior expert at Bain & Company in Paris and New York, working with clients in various industries including financial services, telecommunications, utilities, to build data and analytics driven organizations and providing end-to-end support, covering strategy and data science.
+She contributes to data-driven decisions in today’s disrupted economy, leveraging machine learning, predictive analytics, and artificial intelligence, she is a former Vice President of Advanced Analytics & AI at Accor.
+Before joining Accor, she was a Senior expert at Bain & Company in Paris and New York, working with clients in various industries including financial services, telecommunications, utilities, to build data and analytics-driven organizations and providing end-to-end support, covering strategy and data science.
 Prior to that, she served as Marketing Science director at Ipsos, in the area of market research, Innovation and brand strategy.
 Previously, she accomplished numerous assignments as an Advanced Analytics consultant.
-She holds a PhD in Applied Mathematics from Bordeaux University (2001).
+She holds a Ph.D. in Applied Mathematics from Bordeaux University (2001).
 She also holds an Advanced Graduate Degree in Scientific computing and operation research from Bordeaux University.

-Lot of industries are facing the challenges of digital transformation, and hospitality is no an exception.
-Today, a hotel is about more than just a stay: it’s about new services, new ways to offer broader and personalized experiences and unique emotions, customer have more choice and are now caring about experience, in another words our guests are looking for augmented hospitality.
-We will show, through real use cases, how Accor is leveraging the advances in AI and predictive analytics to create unique offers and experiences at scale, that appeal to the needs and desires of each individual guest.
+Lots of industries are facing the challenges of digital transformation, customer have more choices and are now caring about experience.
+We will show, through real use cases, how we can leverage the advances in AI and predictive analytics to create unique offers and experiences at scale, that appeal to the needs and desires of each individual customer.